mojohelpdesk/mojohelpdesk-api-doc/README.md

 # Mojo Helpdesk API Documentation

 Mojo Helpdesk (<www.mojohelpdesk.com>) is a help desk / ticket tracking software.
-It is used to track internal and customer requests.
+It is used to track employees and customer requests.

 Visit [developer.mojohelpdesk.com](https://developer.mojohelpdesk.com) for
 Mojo Helpdesk API documentation.